DDS: Decoupled Dynamic Scene-Graph Generation Network

 Originally, the AG dataset provided $7,464$ videos with $166,785$ frames in the training set and $1,737$ videos with $54,371$ frames in the test set.
 The original training set contains $530$ relationship triplets.
 All these relationship triplets are present in the test set.
 We refer to this setting as the fully-supervised setting.
 As the main interest in this paper is to evaluate DDS's performance in the compositional setting, a new training split of the data is created.
 This new proposed training set contains $6,784$ videos with $146,517$ frames containing $421$ relationship triplets.
 The original test set is not changed.
 It contains $499$ object-relationship, where $80$ of them are not present in our new training set.

 \textbf{HICO-Det\cite{chao2018learning}:} This dataset has $80$ objects and $117$ relationship classes.
-The relationships are limited to interactions such as holding, working, etc. In the literature, this dataset is used for evaluating SSG generation performance under compositional setting\cite{hou2021detecting, hou2021atl, hou2022scl, hou2021vcl}.
+In the literature, this dataset is used for evaluating SSG generation performance under compositional setting\cite{hou2021detecting, hou2021atl, hou2022scl, hou2021vcl}.
 DDS's performance is reported following the RF (Rare First) protocol provided by \cite{hou2021vcl}.
 This protocol has $37,328$ images in the training set with $480$ relationship triplets.
 The test set has $9,552$ images with $480$ seen relationship triplets and $120$ unseen relationship triplets.

 \textbf{UnRel\cite{peyre2017weakly}:} This dataset provides extremely unusual SSG triplets, for example: ($\langle elephant, bike, riding \rangle$).
 It has $4000$ training and $1000$ test images with $100$ objects and $70$ relationships.
 The original train/test split provided by the authors already provides a compositional setting where the test set has $65$ unseen relationship triplets.
 The training set contains $4000$ seen relationship triplets.